jiaoshuntian/ivory-operator/docs/content/tutorial/disaster-recovery.md

 {{% notice info %}}

-As of v5.0.5, IVYO offers the ability to restore from an existing ivorycluster or a remote cloud-based data source, such as S3, GCS, etc. For more on that, see the [Clone From Backups Stored in S3 / GCS / Azure Blob Storage](#cloud-based-data-source) section.
+IVYO offers the ability to restore from an existing ivorycluster or a remote cloud-based data source, such as S3, GCS, etc. For more on that, see the [Clone From Backups Stored in S3 / GCS / Azure Blob Storage](#cloud-based-data-source) section.

 Note that you **cannot** use both a local ivorycluster data source and a remote cloud-based data